clemak27/homelab/README.md

 This repo the setup for my homelab.

-It currently consists of single bare-metal server running Fedora IoT, with k3s to deploy containers.
+It currently consists of single bare-metal server running NixOS, with k3s to deploy containers.

 This is for my own usage and preferences, but you are of course free to use it as inspiration.